cguttweb/javascript-projects/dynamic-css-variables/README.md

 Project idea from app-ideas repo [here](https://github.com/florinpop17/app-ideas)

-I am using Vite and tailwindcss for styling
+I am using Vite and tailwindcss for styling the main page

 **Tier:** 1-Beginner